Chart Color Schemes

 Residential development activity is lower than average in Elsternwick according to AreaSearch's national comparison of local real estate markets

-Elsternwick has approved approximately 49 residential properties annually.
-Over the past five financial years, from FY21 to FY25, around 248 homes were granted approval, with an additional 174 approved in FY26 so far.
-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and potential for population growth beyond current forecasts.
+Elsternwick has recorded approximately 49 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, around 248 homes have been approved, with a further 177 approved in FY26 so far.
+On average, about one person per year moves to the area for each dwelling built during this period, indicating that new supply is meeting or exceeding demand and providing ample buyer choice while allowing for population growth beyond current forecasts.

-This change reflects decreasing availability of developable sites and evolving lifestyles, offering more diverse and affordable housing options for downsizers, investors, and first-time purchasers.
-Elsternwick's population growth is projected to add around 2,141 residents by 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
-The area reflects a highly mature market, with approximately 669 people per dwelling approval.
+This trend reflects decreasing availability of developable sites and changing lifestyles that require more diverse and affordable housing options.
+Elsternwick has around 669 people per dwelling approval, indicating a highly mature market.
+Population forecasts suggest Elsternwick will gain approximately 2,136 residents by 2041.
+If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development